Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Datasets

-\descr{Reddit.} We collect our Reddit dataset from Pushift~\cite{baumgartner2020pushshift}.
-We search Pushift for all the data regarding three popular QAnon-focused subreddits, namely, \rga, \rcbts, and \rtga~\cite{redditTOvoat}.
-In this work, we only focus on \rga and \rcbts since the \rtga dataset on Pushift is not complete; it consists of only 1.4K submissions, with no comment data.
-We specifically collect data from QAnon-focused communities on Reddit and ommit collecting a baseline subreddit like News for our study.
-This decision stems from our interest in examining the impact of Reddit bans and the Voat shutdown not only on QAnon-focused subverses but also on general-discussion subverses on Voat and Poal respectively.
-Given the size of Reddit and the general activity of its news subreddit, we do not expect, nor believe it is in the scope of this work to analyze that baseline subverse.
+\descr{Reddit.} We collect Reddit data from Pushift~\cite{baumgartner2020pushshift}, by searching for the three popular QAnon-focused subreddits: \rga, \rcbts, and \rtga~\cite{redditTOvoat}.
+Since the Pushift dataset for \rtga is incomplete; only $1.4K$ submissions without any comment data, we use Pushift data from \rga and \rcbts, only.
+We intentionally omit the collection of a baseline subreddit, such as `News,' as our primary objective is to investigate the impact of Reddit bans on Voat and Poal, with a specific focus on QAnon-related subverses and general-discussion subverses within those two platforms.
+Analyzing the effect of Reddit bans within Reddit is beyond the scope of our study.

-\descr{Voat.} Our Voat dataset includes data from \greatawakening and \qrv, the two most popular QAnon subverses on Voat, and \vnews, which we use as a baseline subverse to compare the activity of Voat overall later on.
-We collect the entire history of these three subverses from the public Voat dataset published by Mekacher and Papasavva~\cite{mekacher2022can}.
-We only consider data on \vnews created between October 2017 and December 2020 since any activity before the QAnon conspiracy is outside the scope of this work.
+\descr{Voat.} Our Voat dataset includes data from \greatawakening and \qrv, the two most popular QAnon subverses on Voat, and \vnews, which we use as a baseline subverse to compare the overall Voat activity.
+We collect the entire history of these subverses from the public Voat dataset published by Mekacher and Papasavva~\cite{mekacher2022can}.
+We consider \vnews data created between October 2017 and December 2020, disregarding activity before the surface of QAnon.

-\descr{Poal.} Since there is no previous research on Poal or publicly available datasets, we implement a custom crawler to collect Poal data.
-To this end, we followed the methodology in~\cite{papasavva2021qoincidence} and implemented a DOM-tree scraper using HTTP requests and Beautiful Soup to visit Poal subverses and collect data.